Universal service: Communications Act of 1934

+Providing service to all (1970s-present)

+Historians of AT&T tend to hold that the modern concept of "Universal Service" has been essentially the same since the firm's foundation.
+While agreeing that Vail's coining of the term was clearly influential, other scholars have pointed to a significant shift in meaning connected to the Breakup of the Bell System where the meaning of "Universal Service" became less focused less on interconnection, and more on providing service to all.

+The 1975 report to congress by Eugene V. Rostow on behalf of AT&T was influential in offering a reinterpretation of the 1934 communications Act as defending the benefits of monopoly: not duplicating infrastructure and providing service to all.
+The Bell System divestiture of 1984 dissolved the monopoly that inspired "Universal Service" and the FCC began to abandon rate regulation.

-Though the Bell System divestiture of 1984 dissolved the monopoly that inspired the term (though SBC Communications, one of the Baby Bells created then, ultimately bought AT&T and assumed its name), universal service remained official U.S. telecommunications policy under the 1934 Act, even as the FCC began to abandon rate regulation.
-It was further codified by the Telecommunications Act of 1996, even as it permitted expanded competition in the telecommunications field.
+Universal service, in the sense of aspiring to provide service to all was more explicitly codified by the Telecommunications Act of 1996, even as it permitted expanded competition in the telecommunications field.
 The Federal Communications Commission is actively exploring universal service reform, and the place of universal service to the broadband communications environment.

 Funding

 Most countries fund their USO by requiring the incumbent operator to be the designated USO provider or USP.
 USPs often previously held a legal monopoly protection.
 The USO is thus funded by rates/tariffs, and also by scale and scope economies.
 The risk of such an approach, while allowing competitive entry, is that a cross-subsidy exists and thus new entrants can potentially cream-skim (enter in only profitable routes or lines).
 One response is that some countries have a Universal Service Fund and have all their telecommunications industries pay a part of their net earnings into it.
 This fund has different names in different countries: